-zbekistan's economic freedom score is 55.9, making its economy the 103rd freest in the 2024 Index of Economic Freedom.
-Its rating has decreased by 0.6 point from last year, and Uzbekistan is ranked 20th out of 39 countries in the Asia-Pacific region.
+zbekistan's economic freedom score is 58, making its economy the 100th freest in the 2025 Index of Economic Freedom.
+Its rating has increased by 2.1 points from last year, and Uzbekistan is ranked 21st out of 39 countries in the Asia-Pacific region.
 The country's economic freedom score is lower than the world and regional averages.
-Uzbekistan's economy is considered "mostly unfree" according to the 2024 Index.
+Uzbekistan's economy is considered "mostly unfree" according to the 2025 Index.

-Uzbekistan has pursued critical reforms to build a competitive market economy, adopting policies that advance its economic freedom and transitioning to greater openness and modernization.
+Uzbekistan has pursued critical reforms to build a competitive market economy, adopting policies that advance economic freedom and transitioning to greater openness and modernization.
 Institutional shortcomings continue to limit political and other fundamental freedoms, but positive changes have been taking root.
 Despite progress, however, the overall regulatory system lacks transparency and clarity.
 The business start-up process has been streamlined.
 A modern labor market continues to evolve, but informal-sector employment remains substantial.
-Monetary stability has been relatively well maintained, but inflationary pressure continues.
+Monetary stability has been relatively well maintained despite ongoing inflationary pressure.